jbakhos63/etm-framework/docs/etm_theory/01_fundamental_definitions.md

 **Physical Interpretation**: The phase advancement rate serves as the fundamental frequency characteristic of each timing pattern, determining both the identity's temporal signature and its interaction properties.
 Different Δθ values correspond to distinct particle types, with the discrete nature of time ensuring that phase relationships between identities evolve deterministically and reproducibly.

-**Validation Status**: ✅ **Empirically calibrated** through systematic studies correlating Δθ values with stable identity formation and successful atomic structure reproduction.
+**Validation Status**: ✅ **Empirically calibrated** through systematic studies correlating Δθ values with stable identity formation and successful atomic structure reproduction. **Trial 002** (energy calculation) confirmed that calibrated Δθ values reproduce expected ground-state energy within acceptable error margins.

 ---